-Within hours of the shooting at Sandy Hook Elementary, talking heads were on TV and the faithful were on Facebook declaring that we should expect nothing else - because we have kicked God out of our schools.
+Within hours of a school shooting, talking heads are on TV and the faithful are on Facebook declaring that we should expect nothing else - because we have kicked God out of our schools.

 It seems god is impotent.
 Like a vampire, he cannot enter a residence unless he has been invited.